Gabriella-K/CapStone-Project/README.md

 # Music Player App

 ## Project Overview
-The Music Player App is a web application built with **React** and **TailwindcSS** that allows users to play songs, manage playlists, and control music playback through a simple and intuitive interface.
+The Music Player App is a web application built with **React** and **Vanilla CSS** that allows users to play songs, manage playlists, and control music playback through a simple and intuitive interface.

 ## Project Structure